 Automate the invoicing and time tracking process

 How?
-Time tracking apps usually provide ready templates along with automated calculation of quantities and taxes.
+Time tracking apps usually provide ready templates along with automated calculations of quantities & taxes, automated invoicing, and more.
 This will help you avoid common mistakes that leave you exposed to your customers and save time.
 Remember: Time is money – billing your actual time will inevitably increase your revenue.

 Taking it one step further, Elorus offers time tracking, online billing, and a client portal feature that allows full transparency between you and your customers.
 Just make sure to track your billable time, manage your projects to a tee, and take full advantage of the features we have to offer!